 In addition to memorabilia donations, the center is very much in need of financial support.
 Dollars donated will be used to help pay for items noted on the wish list below and for framing expenses and signage.
-If someone would like to make a donation, they may complete the form below and send it in.
+If someone would like to make a donation, please contact the NJC Foundation.
 Contributions are being channeled through the NJC Foundation so that donors may receive maximum tax benefit.

 In addition to placing items up for public display in the Center, the volunteers have created several traveling displays about the history of the college that have been moved from place to place on campus for students to see.